magnars/dash.el/README.md

 In types: (b -> b -> c) -> (a -> b) -> a -> a -> c

+Available by `(require 'dash-functional)`.
+Requires Emacs 24 or higher.

 ```cl
 (-sort (-on '< 'length) '((1 2 3) (1) (1 2))) ;; => '((1) (1 2) (1 2 3))
 (-sort (-on 'string-lessp 'int-to-string) '(10 12 1 2 22)) ;; => '(1 10 12 2 22)